Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

 Best Time to Gather Needles

 Pine needles should be gathered in the fall when the trees have shed them.
 The best needles are found in undisturbed areas or under trees.

 If gathering pine needles in a public park, ensure that needles are not on or near walkways.
 Needles from these areas may have been stepped on and broken.

 It is preferable to collect a generous supply of needles to allow for discards (needles that are broken, are too small, are missing one needle or are simply too fragile).

 Needles, with their pointed ends, can be sharp, so caution is warranted when collecting them.

 Pine needles should be placed in warm water and the water gently swirled to remove any dirt and debris.
-It is important to handle needles gently, so that they don't snap.
-Rinse needles a couple of times until water runs clear.
+It is important to handle needles gently so that they don't snap.
+Rinse needles a couple of times until the water runs clear.

 If you've opted to store your needles, these can be laid flat in a rectangular container or sorted to length and tied in bundles.
 The idea is to store them in such a way that retrieving needles doesn't cause breakage.
 A jumble of needles in a bag isn't the best scenario.